benburkert/net.tune/README.md

 ## Overview

-The `tune.TuneAndListenTCP` function works the same as `net.ListenTCP` except for an extra `*tune.Config` argument for configuring the TCP socket.
+The `tune.TuneAndListen` function works the same as `net.Listen` with an additional `*tune.Config` parameter for configuring the TCP socket.

-		addr, err := net.ResolveTCPAddr("tcp", "0.0.0.0:80")

     config := &Config{}
     config.Socket.ReusePort = true // sets SO_REUSEPORT on the socket

-    listener, err := tune.TuneAndListenTCP("tcp", addr, config)
+    listener, err := tune.TuneAndListen("tcp", "0.0.0.0:80", config)

 ## Supported Socket Options